switchingaura17/majorProject/proposal.md

 ## need to have list

--moving characters up to level 50 before restart and a message about added bonus that may exist

--money system

--working detection system

 -moving characters

+-spawning minnions properly

 -shooting bullet("pears")

--doing levels and spawning minnions properly
+-working detection system

 ## nice to have list

+-doing levels

+-money system

+-moving characters up to level 50 before restart and a message about added bonus that may exist

 -anticheat system